Mindfulness can be a foundation for something big.

 “In my own practice, I hope to continue being patient with myself, and allowing myself to stumble and fail with humility and gentleness.
 In doing this for myself, I also hope to help my patients do the same: to make room for illness, pain, stress and care for it with ‘loving attention.'”

 “Watching this video helped me see that I have not been mindful lately.
 I’ve let my client schedule take over…again.
 Thanks for the beautifully delivered reminder.
 The rest of my day will surely benefit.”

 “Thanks for sharing this lovely story of mindfulness and connection.
 It was a reminder to me of how sometimes I think that mindfulness practices get misconstrued as isolating or all about the ‘inner work’ and not about how it opens up to powerful ways of connecting.
 I am thinking about how to highlight that aspect more in my work with people.”

 – Sarah Hughes, Family Therapist, BC, Canada

-If you want to hear more from Jack, click here.
+If you want to hear more about mindfulness, check out our mindfulness courses here.